route/route.github.com/source/about.html.md

 scenes with distressing bugs where everyone scratches their heads.
 I always try to learn something new reading books but most skills I've got mainly experimenting on practice.
-I was working as a system administrator for a couple of years at the start of my career and since then I've never stopped evolving in this direction adding here modern methodologies like devops and gitops.
+I was working as a system administrator for a couple of years at the start of my career and since then I've never stopped evolving in this direction adding here modern methodologies like devops and gitops and things like containers and kubernetes.

 You can see my commits in
 such projects like [Rails](http://contributors.rubyonrails.org/contributors/dmitry-vorotilin/commits),